timtroendle/urban-occupants-paper/main.md

 #### People Model

-using time use survey data: classify set of people by certain attributes (for example work status, role in household, household income, ...) and derive markov chain for all classes of people.
-Possible procedures:
+using time use survey data: cluster set of people by certain attributes (for example work status, role in household, household income, ...) and derive markov chain for all cluster of people.

-##### On the Household Level

-* map all people features (attributes) to household features (attributes); e.g. labour status of all residents is mapped to
-    * household feature 1: number of unemployed residents
-    * household feature 2: number of employed residents
-* // TODO why not doing everything on household level?!
-* define norm dwelling used for all households (see above)
-* simulate energy demand (for one day or week) for every household
-* use regression (e.g. principal component regression) to identify relationship of all (categorical) features of the household with energy demand
-* choose 2-4 most significant features to cluster seed
+The clustering must use and retain the features that will later be used for the synthetic population.

+Possible procedure:

+* create a people-model time series for each individual in the time use survey
+* through feature selection identify the features of individuals that explain their day time series best
+* start selecting features starting from the most important one, as long as the remaining cluster will stay large enough (must be at at least > 20) (maybe using ANOVA, analysis of variance)
-* calculate markov chain for each cluster
+* cluster people by those features (simply by their different values) and calculate markov chain for all cluster

-##### On the Individual Level

-* define norm dwelling used for all households (see above)
-* simulate energy demand (for one day or week) for every household
-* map energy demand to person (when that person is driving energy demand by being at home, associate fraction of energy demand to that person); this will give a distribution of energy demands for the entire population (seed)
-* use ANOVA (analysis of variance) to test whether clustering of individuals by certain attributes (for example labour status) explains the resulting per-person-energy-demand best
+* (later below: use those features as control features for the synthetic population)

 #### Synthetic Population